Chris-921/Data_Structure/README.md

 The “Max Score” is the maximum score the user has achieved in that game session.
 It isn’t updated until the game is over.

+#### Deques:

+I built implementations of a “Double Ended Queue” using both lists and arrays in a package that other classes can use.
+The project is roughly split into two halves: the data structure portion and the application portion.
+In the data structure part: ArrayDeque sample code.java and LinkedListDeque sample code.java In the application part: MaxArrayDeque sample code.java and

 ---